Camping Near Unicoi State Park

 What are the camping fees at Unicoi State Park?

-At Unicoi State Park, camping fees vary by site type and season.
-Standard campsites with water and electric hookups typically range from $32-38 per night, while primitive tent sites are available from $25-30 per night.
-These rates are comparable to other popular North Georgia destinations like Vogel State Park and Amicalola Falls State Park.
+At unicoi state park, camping fees vary by site type and season.
+Standard campsites with water and electric hookups range from $32-38 per night, while primitive tent sites are available for $25-30 per night.
+For those seeking a more luxurious experience near Helen, the park's barrel cabins and smith creek campsites offer premium accommodations at higher rates.